Church of St Mary and St Hardulph, Breedon on the Hill: Pews

 The Shirley family pew was carved in 1627.
 The rest of the box pews date from the 18th century.
 The Shirley family pew now sits to the left of the main monument in the north aisle.
 In the past this wooden structure was said to be in the main body of the church.
 It is appropriate that it is now in the vaulted north aisle, as this entire aisle was in the separate ownership of the Shirley family until the 1950s.

 Churchyard

 The churchyard contains one war grave, of a soldier of the Machine Gun Corps of World War I.

 St Hardulf

-St Hardulf is thought to be Eardwulf of Northumbria.
-The connection has been made by several historians and is uncontroversial, but not certain.
-Supporting evidence comes from a 12th-century list of the burial places of saints compiled at Peterborough.
-This calls the Saint Hardulph to whom Breedon was dedicated "Hardulfus rex"—King Eardwulf—and states that he was buried at Breedon.
+St Hardulf has been claimed to be King Eardwulf of Northumbria.
+The connection has been made by several historians.
+The suggestion is based on a 12th-century list of the burial places of saints compiled at Peterborough.
+This calls the Saint Hardulph to whom Breedon was dedicated "Ærdulfus rex"— Ærdulf the king — and states that he was buried at Breedon.
+Others do not make this connection with the Northumbrian king but make a connection between a holy man (but not identified as a king) Hardulf, of Breedon, and St Modwenna of nearby Burton on Trent, as recorded by the early twelfth-century Abbot Geoffrey.
+There seem to be good reasons to doubt that a Northumbrian king would have been buried, and sanctified, in Mercia, particularly bearing in mind that Eardwulf is said to have killed St Alkmund of nearby Derby.
+Of the two twelfth-century interpretations (Hugh Candidus and Geoffrey of Burton) perhaps the latter seems more likely.